cacheflowe/haxademic/guides/windows-setup.md

   * `Control Panel\Hardware and Sound\Power Options`
     * Power button should shut down
     * Laptop should do nothing on lid close
+* (WIN + "Sign-in Options") "If you've been away, when should Windows require you to sign in again?" -> Never
 * (WIN + "Screen saver") Turn off screensaver : Settings -> Personalization -> Lock screen -> Screen saver settings
 * Turn off system sounds:
   * (WIN + "Change system sounds") Settings -> Personalization -> Themes -> Sounds -> Sound Scheme -> No Sounds